aeonstasis/Snake/README.md

 ## Gameplay
 The player controls a "snake", indicated by a colored square, with the arrow keys, moving around a grid.
 Colliding with itself or a wall results in a game over, while colliding with "food", yellow circles, picks it up.

 The objective of the game is to collect "food" items that respawn randomly in the grid when the previous one is collected.
+Player score will increase by a constant (default: 10) number for each "food" item collected.
 When the snake collects food, its length will increase by one, making movement progressively more difficult.

 ## Implementation Details